Featured Comment:

 - Cold Water: For the best Japanese dashi, use soft water with a hardness ranging from 0 to 30.
 Soft water effectively extracts the umami from kombu and dried bonito flakes.
 On the other hand, hard water can react with the protein in kelp, potentially resulting in a bitter taste.

 - Dried Kelp (Kombu): There are lots of different kinds of kelp, but Rausu, Rishiri, Ma, and Hidaka kelp are especially worth checking out.
 For more detailed info on each type, check out my full kombu guide.
+It’s worth noting that Hidaka kombu is the easiest to find, most commonly used at home and the one I used in this recipe.

 - Bonito Flakes (Katsuobushi): Just like kelp, bonito flakes come in different types and grades.
 Take a look at my detailed guide to katsuobushi to get a better understanding of the different types and choose the one that’s right for you.